S0ME0NE03/bug-free-chainsaw/README.md

-hello welcom to mey repo
+hello welcome to mey repo

-this is somthing i made for fun i dont expect anyone to us this
+this is somthing i made for fun i dont expect anyone to use this

 this uses the random libraty to function but preimports it in the file